To paraphrase Dr. McCoy: "Damn it Jim, I'm an engineer/photographer, not an eye doctor!" ;-)

 While I don't know the filtering characteristics of the glasses or UV filter, I see a

-drastic difference looking through them at the Black light - other people see little/no difference.
+drastic difference looking through them at the Black light - others see little/no difference.

 Mon, Oct 3rd: It's been two weeks since the second eye had